IP-CAM/Pro-Short-Link-Mod-for-Opencart/README.md

 # pro-short-link-opencart
 PRO Short Link

-## Library usage
+## Use as library

-You can call library methods to create short links from the code.
+You can call module methods to create short links from the code.
 Use this snippet as example:

 ```php
 $this->load->model('extension/model/pro_short_link');